framps/raspiBackup/extensions_userprovided/README.md

 ## raspiBackup_docker

-A pre and post script that stops all running docker-container gracefully and starts them again after backupp is finished.
+A pre and post script that stops all running docker-container gracefully and starts them again after backup is finished.

 Povided by [Springjunky](https://github.com/Springjunky)